 - Better relationships — According to research, mindfulness helps us be kinder towards ourselves and others, making us less judgmental and more accepting of everyone we meet.

 - Higher productivity — In a recent survey conducted by the Gallup Organization, researchers asked employees how they felt about their jobs.
-They then measured each employee’s level of job satisfaction and their overall performance.
+They then measured each employee’s job satisfaction level and overall performance.
 Employees who reported having high levels of job satisfaction also tended to be more engaged and satisfied with their work.

 Meditation And Mindfulness: The Benefits, Continued

-In addition to the benefits above, there is also evidence to suggest that mindfulness training can actually make some physical changes in the brain.
+In addition to the benefits above, evidence suggests that mindfulness training can actually make some physical changes in the brain.

 For example, one study found that after just eight weeks of practicing mindfulness exercises, participants experienced significant changes in gray matter volume in areas associated with learning and memory.
 Other studies have shown similar results.